-If you have lost your home in Santa Monica within the past 12 months (or will within the coming 12 months), you may be eligible for a preference on the City's waitlists.
+If you have lost your home in Santa Monica within the past 12 months (or will within the coming 12 months), you may be eligible for a priority on the City's waitlists.

-Who is eligible to apply for emergency housing assistance?
+Who is eligible to apply for priority housing assistance?

 If you make very low to moderate income and have been displaced from your home in Santa Monica for one of the following reasons in the last 12 months (or will be in the coming 12 months), you may receive priority on the waitlist for the Section 8 voucher program or the Below Market Housing program, depending on your income: